Types of Reasoning Questions in Competitive Exams

 Seating Arrangement

-A seating arrangement question usually involves an arrangement, and you need to arrange the pattern in a way that fulfills the conditions that the question demands.
+A seating arrangement question usually involves an arrangement, and you need to arrange the pattern to fulfil the conditions that the question demands.
 You are given 4 to 5 inquiries related to the arrangement.

 You are shown both direct and indirect information, which will help you understand how to arrange the arrangement in an orderly manner.